vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/067/05_ajo_na.md

 In our passage the word padá- appears in the next verse and gestures toward the epithet.

-The pf. dādhā́ra is ordinarily always presential (Kü 261); Kü cannot decide whether the pf. of √stambh is presential or preterital, but at least in this context I think it matches dadhā́ra in value.
+The pf. dādhā́ra is ordinarily always presential (Kümmel 261); Kümmel cannot decide whether the pf. of √stambh is presential or preterital, but at least in this context I think it matches dadhā́ra in value.